harrietrc/loadimpact-docs/jekyll/_v4/result-analysis/insights-smart-results.md

 - Large number of requests in a single request batch
   - Requests made in a request batch will be made in parallel up to the default or defined limits
 - Large amounts of data are returned in responses resulting in high memory utilization
-  - When the memory of hte load generator reaches near total consumption, the garbage collection efforts of the Load Generator can cause increase CPU utilization.
+  - When the memory of the load generator reaches near total consumption, the garbage collection efforts of the Load Generator can cause increase CPU utilization.
 - A JavaScript exception is being thrown early in VU execution.
 This results in an endless restart loop until all CPU cycles are consumed.

 Possible fixes: